wermos/website/lessons/3d-basic-rendering/3d-viewing-pinhole-camera/implementing-virtual-pinhole-camera.md

 In the last three chapters, we have learned everything there is to know about the pinhole camera model.
 This type of camera is the simplest to simulate in CG and is the model most commonly used by video games and 3D applications.
 As briefly mentioned in the first chapter, pinhole cameras, by their design, can only produce sharp images (without any depth of field).
 While simple and easy to implement, the model is also often criticized for not being able to simulate visual effects such as depth of field or lens flare.
 While some perceive these effects as visual artifacts, they play an important role in the aesthetic experiences of photographs and films.
 Simulating these effects is relatively easy (because it essentially relies on well-known and basic optical rules) but very costly, especially compared to the time it takes to render an image with a basic pinhole camera model.
 We will present a method for simulating depth of field in another lesson (which is still costly but less costly than if we had to simulate depth of field by following the path of light rays through the various optics of a camera lens).

 In this chapter, we will use everything we have learned in the previous chapters about the pinhole camera model and write a program to implement this model.
-To convince you that this model works and that there is nothing mysterious or magic about how images are produced in software such as Maya, we will produce a series of images by changing different camera parameters in Maya and our program and compare the results.
+To convince you that this model works and that there is nothing mysterious or magical about how images are produced in software such as Maya.
+We will produce a series of images by changing different camera parameters in Maya and our program and compare the results.
 If all goes well, when the camera settings match, the two applications' images should also match.
 Let's get started.

 ## Implementing an Ideal Pinhole Camera Model